SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 **Who?**: NTU Open Source Society<br>

 ### Questions?
-Raise your hand at any time during the workshop or shoot me an [e-mail](mailto:suyashlakhotia@gmail.com) later.
-You can also post your question on the #tgifhacks channel on Slack.
+Raise your hand at any time during the workshop or post your question on the [#tgifhacks](https://ntuoss.slack.com/messages/tgifhacks/) channel on Slack.
+You can also shoot me an [e-mail](mailto:suyashlakhotia@gmail.com) later.

 ### Errors?
 If you find any mistake (typo or anything else), please make a pull request or [post an issue](https://github.com/SuyashLakhotia/NTUOSS-AngularJSWorkshop/issues/new)!
 Thanks!<br><br>

 ## What is AngularJS?
 AngularJS is a powerful JavaScript framework built for dynamic web applications.
 It does this by extending the HTML DOM with additional attributes that make it more responsive to user actions.
 It also provides developers an easy way to write client-side applications in a clean MVC pattern.
 AngularJS is completely open source, free and used by thousands of developers around the world.
-It is currently licensed under the Apache license and being maintained by Google.
+It is currently licensed under the Apache license and maintained by Google.

 ## Prerequisites
 This workshop assumes you have a basic understanding of JavaScript and other common web technologies like the Document Object Model (DOM), HTML, CSS, AJAX etc.

 - Download &amp; install a text editor of your choice ([Sublime Text](https://www.sublimetext.com/3), for example).
-- Clone this repo on your local system or download the .zip [here](https://github.com/SuyashLakhotia/NTUOSS-AngularJSWorkshop/archive/master.zip) and open it up on the text editor.
+- Clone this repo on your local system or download the .zip [here](https://github.com/SuyashLakhotia/NTUOSS-AngularJSWorkshop/archive/master.zip) and open it up on your text editor.

 ## Overview of AngularJS Concepts
 Because AngularJS brings with it a lot of new terminology &amp; concepts, it is important that we have a preliminary understanding of a few basic terms listed [here](https://docs.angularjs.org/guide/concepts).
 Don't worry if you don't understand all of them now as you will encounter these terms in practice as we proceed with the workshop tasks.